I-2-4-40.Administrative Res Judicata

 J. Same Material Facts — No New and Material Evidence

 For administrative res judicata to apply to any particular issue, the same material facts must be involved, i.e., the prior claim represented the same material facts pertinent to the particular issue.
 The term “same material facts” means, in effect, that no new and material evidence has been submitted since the last adjudication on the prior claim.
-The ALJ will follow the procedures in HALLEX I-2-9-40 C to determine whether additional evidence is new and material.
-If, in connection with the current claim, the claimant submits evidence that meets the regulatory standard for new and material evidence, the facts are not the same and administrative res judicata would not apply.
+The ALJ will follow the procedures in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-9-40 C to determine whether additional evidence is new and material.
+If, in connection with the current claim, the claimant submits evidence that meets the regulatory standard for new and material evidence, the facts are not the same, and administrative res judicata would not apply.

 In title II disability cases, administrative res judicata applies to the issue of disability when: